-In the past 10 years, average dental insurance premium increases have been higher than the increase in general dental fees.
+In the past 15 years, average dental insurance premium increases have been higher than the increase in general dental fees.

-Dental Insurance, like most insurances, is a safety net for when you need it, in the expectation of avoiding large out of pocket expenses when things go wrong.
+Private dental insurance in Australia, like most insurances, is a safety net for when you need it, in the expectation of avoiding large out of pocket expenses when things go wrong.

-Yet, whereas you might pay a $500 excess to get your completely smashed car restored, your dental insurance seems to work in reverse and will largely be capped at a fixed dollar or % value amount, and you are expected to pay the difference.
+Yet, whereas you might pay a $500 excess to get your completely smashed car restored, your dental insurance seems to work in reverse and will largely be capped at a fixed dollar or percentage value amount, and you are expected to pay the difference.

 Say for example you need a dental implant, but the health fund you are with has an annual cap of $400 on dental implants.
 Your health fund pays $400 to your dentist.
 Out of pocket expenses for you could be several thousand dollars depending on the work you have had done.

-Plus some insurers offer annual limits, but cap the amount per visit that can be claimed.
+Plus, some insurers offer annual limits, but cap the amount per visit that can be claimed.
 So you have a $300 general dental limit, but it’s limited to $55 per plaque removal and $25 per x-ray, meaning that you need to visit 4-6 times to get your full entitlement.
-But you are limited to 2 cleans per year, so you will NEVER get your entitlement unless you need additional work done.
+But you are limited to 2 cleans per year, so you will never get your entitlement unless you need additional work done.

 The dental insurance plans are relying on patients to incur regular out of pocket expenses to reap the full benefit of their entitlements.

 Some insurance plans offer no-gap dentistry when you visit their own practice or a ‘preferred’ supplier.
-FirstBite Dental doesn’t participate in any of these arrangements as we are constantly investing in the latest technology for our patients, and keep all staff abreast of advancements with regular training and further education.
+FirstBite Dental doesn’t participate in any of these arrangements, as we are constantly investing in the latest technology for our patients, and keep all staff abreast of advancements with regular training and further education.
 These options would not be possible by agreeing to ‘no gap’ dentistry.

-“The Private Health Insurance Act be amended to prohibit private health funds from paying lower rebates to policyholders whose preferred healthcare provider is not in a contract arrangement with their health fund”.
+“The Private Health Insurance Act be amended to prohibit private health funds from paying lower rebates to policyholders whose preferred healthcare provider is not in a contract arrangement with their health fund.”

 The car repair industry has already outlawed this practice and we support that it should be applied to the dental industry as well.
 A patient should see whoever they wish to see and not be penalised for it.